deckhouse/virtualization/docs/USER_GUIDE.md

 Network speed plays an important role.
 If bandwidth is low, there are more iterations and VM downtime can increase.
 In the worst case, the migration may not complete at all.
 {{{< /alert >}}

-#### AutoConverge mechanism

-What to do if the network cannot cope with data transfer and "dirty" pages are becoming more and more numerous?
-This is where the AutoConverge mechanism comes in.
-It helps to complete the migration even when network bandwidth is low.
-Here's how it works:

-1. **VM CPU slowdown**.

-    The hypervisor gradually reduces the CPU frequency of the source VM.
-This reduces the rate at which new "dirty" pages appear.
-The higher the load on the VM, the greater the slowdown.

-2. **Synchronization acceleration**.

-    Once the data transfer rate exceeds the memory change rate, final synchronization is started and the VM switches to the new node.

-3. **Automatic Termination**

-    Final synchronization is started when the data transfer rate exceeds the memory change rate.

-AutoConverge is a kind of "insurance" that ensures that the migration completes even if the network is not running perfectly.
-However, CPU slowdown can affect the performance of applications running on the VM, so its use should be monitored.

-#### Configuring Migration Policy

-Migration behavior can be configured through the `.spec.liveMigrationPolicy` parameter in the VM configuration.
-The following options are available:

-- `AlwaysSafe` - Migration is performed without slowing down the CPU (AutoConverge is not used).
-Suitable for cases where maximizing VM performance is important but requires high network bandwidth.
-- `PreferSafe` - (used as the default policy) By default, migration runs without AutoConverge, but CPU slowdown can be enabled manually if the migration fails to complete.
-This is done by using the VirtualMachineOperation resource with `type=Evict` and `force=true`.
-- `AlwaysForced` - Migration always uses AutoConverge, meaning the CPU is slowed down when necessary.
-This ensures that the migration completes even if the network is bad, but may degrade VM performance.
-- `PreferForced` - By default migration goes with AutoConverge, but slowdown can be manually disabled via VirtualMachineOperation with the parameter `type=Evict` and `force=false`.

 #### Migration Types